Continuous logistic Gaussian random measure fields for spatial distributional modelling: Applications in density field estimation

 \section{Applications in density field estimation}

-In addition to studying the mathematical properties of the class of models at hand, we propose an implementation for density field estimation which we summarize in section~\ref{sec:app:subsec:implementation} and present in more detail in Appendix~\ref{app:finiterankGP}.
-In Section~\ref{sec:app:subsec:an}, we compare empirical versus theoretical rates provided by Theorem~\ref{th:Expected_quadratic_cty}.
+In addition to studying the mathematical properties of the class of models at hand, we propose an implementation for density field estimation which we summarize in section~\ref{sec:app:subsec:implementation}.

+In section~\ref{sec:app:subsec:an:subsubsec:reg}, we compare empirical versus theoretical rates provided by Theorem~\ref{th:Expected_quadratic_cty}.
 To do so, we use unconditional realisations of SLGPs obtained by transforming centered GPs with kernels of various Hölder exponents.
-In turn, we illustrate the SLGPs potential in recovering the true data generative process on analytical test-cases.
-Finally, we showcase the potential of our model by applying it to a real-world dataset of temperatures in Switzerland in Section~\ref{sec:app:subsec:meteo}.
+Then, in section~\ref{sec:app:subsec:an:subsubsec:impact}, we illustrate the SLGPs potential in estimating the true data generative process on analytical test-cases.
+Finally, we showcase the potential of our model by applying it to a real-world dataset of temperatures in Switzerland in section~\ref{sec:app:subsec:meteo}.